ACE-VSIT/website/README.md

   ACE Website Development Guide
 </h1>

-<p>Hello reader, our team has initiated this project in order to update the ACE's website and along with that this can be a great opportunity for all of the team members to learn and explore various technologies which are used on the Web.
-Wish you luck! <br />
+<p>Hello reader, our team has initiated this project in order to update the ACE's website and along with that this can be a great opportunity for all of the team members to learn and explore various technologies which are used on the Web. <br />
-This guide includes everything you need to get started with the Project.</p>
+This guide includes everything you need to get started with the Project. <br />
+Wish you luck! </p>

 _If you find anything which can be improved in the README.md then ping me and give a pull request._